-Antarctica is the 5th biggest continent and is the farthest south.
+Antarctica is the coldest, driest, and the 5th biggest continent and is the farthest south.
 The famous South Pole is located here.
-It is the land of extremes.
-Antarctica is the coldest and the driest continent on Earth.
 It is also the wildest, with the highest average elevation above sea level.
 It is the land of extremes.

 Antarctica was the last continent discovered by man.
 Early explorers reported sightings of the “unknown land in the south.”
 However, it wasn’t until 1821 that John Davis, an American sealer, set foot on the mainland.

 Several countries claimed various portions of the continent.
 However, the 1958 Antartic Treaty is the basis for its government.
 This treaty establishes the territory as a peaceful and cooperative international research zone.

-- Specially mounted land expeditions.
+- Specially mounted land expeditions

-- Sightseeing by air.
+- Sightseeing by air

 The International Association of Antarctica Tour Operators (IAATO) includes approximately 80 companies.
 It is a membership organization which regulates non-research travel to the region.

-Antarctica, as well as the Arctic region, is now suffering greatly from the global warming.
+Antarctica, as well as the Arctic region, is now suffering greatly from global warming.
 In 2013 the studies identified central West Antarctica as the fastest-warming region on the Earth.
 The strong warming effect also influenced the Antarctic Peninsula, where an ice shelf collapsed in 2002.

 Travel here for both research and adventure!
 Discover this unexplored slice of our earth.
-However, don’t forget to pack warm clothing!
+However, don’t forget to pack warm clothing.

 July 26, 2016 12:00 am 2 Comments